Welcome, New Families!

 Will my child be expected to complete Summer Reading?

 Summer reading is required of all students; assignments vary by grade level and course level (i.e., regular placement, honors placement, AP).
-Summer reading assignments will be posted on the website at the end of June.
+Summer reading assignments will be posted in the Document Library at the end of June.

 How do students purchase food from the cafeteria?